JosephJonathanFernandes/CD-CODES/expt7/ASSIGN_EXPLAIN.md

 # Assignment Parser (`assign.y`) and Lexer (`assign.l`) — Explained

+Update (multi-type support): The assignment parser now accepts and prints assignments for ints, floats, chars, strings, and booleans.
+Numeric RHS expressions are evaluated as doubles; other literal RHS types are accepted and echoed.
+See examples below.

 This note explains how the assignment example works.
 It parses statements like `x = 3 * (2 + 1);`, evaluates the right-hand side, and prints `x = 9`.

 ---

 ## What it does

-- Parses `ID = <expression> ;` statements.
+- Parses `ID = <rhs> ;` statements where `<rhs>` can be:
-- Evaluates the integer expression on the right-hand side (supports +, -, *, /, parentheses, unary minus).
+     - Numeric expression with integers and floats: `+, -, *, /, (), unary -` (evaluated to a number)
+     - A single character literal: `'a'`, `'\n'`
+     - A string literal: `"hello"` (common escapes handled)
+     - A boolean literal: `true` or `false`
-- Prints the identifier name and computed value.
+- Prints the identifier name and RHS value.
+Numeric values are printed as integers when exact (e.g., `7` instead of `7.0`).

 Example
 ```text